line/armeria/site/src/sphinx/advanced-saml.rst

 .. code-block:: java

-    SamlServiceProvider ssp =
-            SamlServiceProvider.builder()
     // Specify information about your keystore.
-                               // The keystore contains two key pairs
-                               // which are identified as 'signing' and 'encryption'.
+    // The keystore contains two key pairs, which are identified as 'signing' and 'encryption'.
-                               .credentialResolver(
+    KeyStoreCredentialResolver credentialResolver =
-                                    new KeyStoreCredentialResolverBuilder("sample.jks")
+            new KeyStoreCredentialResolverBuilder(ClassLoader.getSystemClassLoader(),
+                                                  "sample.jks")
                     .type("PKCS12")
                     .password("N5^X[hvG")
                     // You need to specify your key pair and its password here.
                     .addKeyPassword("signing", "N5^X[hvG")
                     .addKeyPassword("encryption", "N5^X[hvG")
-                                            .build())
+                    .build();

+    SamlServiceProvider ssp =
+            SamlServiceProvider.builder()
+                               .credentialResolver(credentialResolver)
                                // Specify the entity ID of this service provider.
                                // You can specify what you want.
                                .entityId("your-sp-id")